ColinShaw/self-driving-car-capstone/README.md

 a second low pass filter having greater effect, which smooths the resulting steering command sent to the car.
 The specific constants for the two low pass filters were manually selected to have the best smoothing effect while not interfering with the ability to steer on the sharpest turns.
-We created subscribers to new topics for the steering PID coefficients so that these could be dynamically adjusted from a console using the `rostopic pub ...` mechanism.
-This allowed us to more easily tune the coefficients.
-This was critical in tuning the coefficients such that the car would operate at highway speeds.